komascript/scrlayer-fancyhdr/README.md

 pdflatex scrlayer-fancyhdr.dtx
 ```

-Now, you can either install it in the proper directory or copy
+Now, you can either install it in the proper directory (see the
+documentation of your TeX distribution) or copy `scrlayer-fancyhdr.sty`
-`scrlayer-fancyhdr.sty` to your document directory.
+to your document directory.

 ------------------------------------------------------------------------------